Boosting Sparsity in Graph Decompositions with QAOA Sampling: Benchmarking

 \textbf{Discussion.} We observe that using MPS simulation for QAOA leads to lower decomposition error than using IBM Kingston, especially for the first 70-node graph.
-This suggests that hardware noise is affecting the performance of QAOA at this scale, and is likely why the performance of QAOA for the 100-node graphs, considered in Appendix \ref{sec:appendix_100_node}, is poor.
+This suggests that hardware noise is affecting the performance of QAOA at this scale, and is likely why the performance of QAOA on quantum hardware for the 100-node graphs is poor.
 There are other factors which could affect the performance of QAOA at large scales, including: the parameter setting strategy losing its effectiveness when extrapolated too far from the graphs it was trained on, and the expressivity of the single-layer QAOA ansatz.
-However, since the only difference between the MPS simulation results and the hardware results is the presence of hardware noise, we suspect this is the dominant factor.
+However, since the main difference between the MPS simulation results and the hardware results is the presence of hardware noise, we suspect this is the dominant factor.

 Finally, Fig.~\ref{fig:boxplot} shows the distribution of matching weights in the final decomposition for the instance $n=50$ and $id=1$.
 As shown in the figure, QAOA (both on hardware and simulator) selects matchings with different total weights compared to SA.
-The above---together with the observations in Fig.~\ref{fig:overlap}---suggests that the E-FCFW algorithm benefits more from matching diversity rather than just total weight.
+The above---together with the observations in Fig.~\ref{fig:overlap}---suggests that the E-FCFW algorithm benefits more from matching diversity rather than just weight.
 Building on this observation, we hypothesize that low-depth QAOA can yield better decompositions than SA because it naturally generates a richer variety of matchings.
 In this way, our E-FCFW algorithm transforms what is typically considered a drawback of QAOA---its limited solution quality at low circuit depths---into a potential advantage.
 We emphasize, however, that this interpretation is based on our numerical observations rather than a formal proof and therefore requires further investigation.